overkazaf/jigsaw/README.md

 ##Using a plugin to initialize the game

-+Add timer
+* Add timer
-+Provide defferent levels, allow customizing levels
+* Provide defferent levels, allow customizing levels

 #Next Step
-[+] fix algorithm bugs with the certain circumstances [+] fix timer bugs
++ fix algorithm bugs with the certain circumstances
++ fix timer bugs
-[+] provide more puzzles
++ provide more puzzles
-[x] provide online competing, will intergrate SocketIO later
++ provide online competing, will intergrate SocketIO later